 pluck out the hair from the scalp, eyebrows, lashes and other body parts.

-The same happens when you have a problem with thyroid and hair loss at the same time, or with a thyroid not well adjusted.
-The hair would come out, but with difficulty.
-If it dares to do it.
+The same happens when you have a problem with both thyroid and hair loss, or with a thyroid not well adjusted.
+The hair would come out, but with great difficulty.
+If it dares to come out.

 Here are some symptoms for either hypo or hyperthyroidism:

 · anxiety, changing in the mood, irritability, frustration, nervousness, fear, even anger

 · brain fog

 · changes in the texture of hair-If you have hypothyroidism, hair changes to dry and thicker.
 While with hyperthyroidism, hair becomes thinner and softer.

 · hair or skin dryness